-As part of the consideration for the acquisition of MOS on May 31, 2018, the former owner of MOS (the "Vendor") agreed to enter into a financing arrangement with the Company to provide a \$750,000 USD operating loan.
-The interest, which is payable quarterly, is 7.5% at the period end date and is set at 2.00% above JPMorgan Chase Bank Bank's prime lending rate, which was 5.50%.
-The principal must be repaid in full before May 31, 2019.

-The loan is secured by MOS's trade receivable and inventory and is further guaranteed with a general security agreement provided by the Company.
+Loan 1 - As part of the consideration for the acquisition of MOS on May 31, 2018, the former owner of MOS agreed to enter into a financing arrangement with the Company to provide a \$750,000 USD operating loan.
+Originally the loan was due on May 31, 2019 and interest was set at 2.0% above JPMorgan Chase Bank Bank's prime lending rate and payable quarterly.
+Subsequently, the loan maturity was extended to July 31, 2020 with interest set at 14.0% per annum payable monthly.
+The loan was fully drawn at December 31, 2019 and had a Canadian equivalent value of \$974,100.
+The loan is secured by MOS's trade receivables and inventory and is further guaranteed with a general security agreement provided by the Company.